Arvindus

 • Roger Hancock, 'Metaphysics, History of', in: Donald M. Borchard (editor), Encyclopedia of Philosophy, Volume 6, Thomson Gale, Detroit / et alibi, 2006.

-• Thomas Hobbes, On the Citizen, Richard Tuck and Michael Silverthorne (editors), Cambridge University Press, Cambridge / New York / et alibi, 2003.
+• Thomas Hobbes, Richard Tuck (editor) and Michael Silverthorne (editor), On the Citizen, Cambridge University Press, Cambridge / New York / et alibi, 2003.

 • Peter Laslett, 'Social Contract' in: Donald M. Borchard (editor), Encyclopedia of Philosophy, Volume 9, Thomson Gale, Detroit / et alibi, 2006.